hotosm/docs/docs/tools-summary.md

 ### Input Data

 - Raster Basemaps:
-  - Google, Bing, ESRI, Mapbox et al all provide web basemaps we can use.
+  - Google, Bing, ESRI, Mapbox all provide web basemaps we can use.
   - Open Aerial Map (OAM) provides more bespoke basemaps of particular areas of interest (AOIs), over a certain time period.
 Often higher resolution.
 - Vector Data: